SA1L Student Information

 What program deliverables will I be required to complete?

-All participants in SA1L will be required to complete an anti-oppression and cultural sensitivity module before beginning the program.
+All external placement participants in SA1L will be required to complete an anti-oppression and cultural sensitivity module before beginning the program.
 You will be required to submit: (1) a learning and professional development plan, in collaboration with your host partner (2) a midpoint check-in summarizing your experience, outlining your progress toward the goals listed in the learning and professional development plan, and (3) a final reflection paper detailing your experience in the program and your learning and professional development outcomes.

 Will I be compensated for my SA1L placement?